spiffe/spire-tutorials/federation/README.md

 Now both SPIRE Servers can validate SVIDs having SPIFFE IDs with each other's trust domain, thus both can start fetching trust bundle updates from each other's federation endpoints.
 Also, as of now they can create registration entries for federating.

+Something important to consider is that the creation of the `broker.org.bundle` file (and later setting by the stocks market service) is not needed when the broker's SPIRE Server is using WebPKI authentication for its federation bundle endpoint.

 # Create registration entries for federation

-Now that they are able to create registration entries to federate with each other, let's see how they can actually create them.
+Now that they have each other trust bundle, let's see how they can create registration entries to federate with each other.

 To simplify things, we are going to suppose that the webapp and the quotes service are running both on Linux boxes, one owned by the broker and the other owned by the stocks market organization.
 Since they are using SPIRE, each Linux box also has a SPIRE Agent installed.
 In addition to this, the webapp is run using the `webapp` user, and the quotes service is run using the `quotes-service` user.